Economy of Denmark: Organic production

 Organic farming and production has increased considerably and continuously in Denmark since 1987 when the first official regulations of this particular agricultural method came into effect.
 In 2017, the export of organic products reached DK 2.95 billion, a 153% increase from 2012 five years earlier, and a 21% increase from 2016.
 The import of organic products has always been higher than the exports though and reached DK 3.86 billion in 2017.
 After some years of stagnation, close to 10% of the cultivated land is now categorized as organically farmed, and 13.6% for the dairy industry, as of 2017.

 Denmark has the highest retail consumption share for organic products in the world.
 In 2017, the share was at 13.3%, accounting for a total of DKK 12.1 billion.

 Natural resource extraction

 Denmark has large proven reserves of oil and natural gas in the North Sea with Esbjerg being the main city for the oil and gas industry.
 Production has decreased in recent years, though.
 Whereas in 2006 output (measured as gross value added or GVA) in mining and quarrying industries made up more than 4% of Denmark's total GVA, in 2023 it amounted to 1.1%.
 The sector is very capital-intensive, so the share of employment is much lower: About 1,000 persons worked in the oil and gas extraction sector in 2022, and another 1,000 persons in extraction of gravel and stone, or in total less than 0.1% of total employment in Denmark.

 Engineering and high-tech

 Denmark houses a number of significant engineering and high-technology firms, within the sectors of industrial equipment, aerospace, robotics, pharmaceutical and electronics.
+Denmark has one of the fastest growing biotech industries of any country, with a 11.8x growth in venture capital investment between 2016 to 2021.
+The Pharmaceutical sector has exploded since the approval of semaglutide (active ingredient of ozempic) by the FDA for weight management in 2021.
+From 2021 to 2022, the value of Danish pharmaceutical exports jumped from 136.8 million DKK to 157.7 million DKK in one year.
+The pharmaceutical industry is still the main driver of growth in the Danish Economy today, with 70% of growth in Q2 2025 coming from the sector.
+The increase in demand has also stimulated significant investment in research, manufacturing capacity, and high-skill employment.
+With Danske Bank reporting a more than doubling in venture capital investment into Danish biotech between 2020 to 2021.